HDSense: An efficient method for ranking observable sensitivity: Quantifying sensitivity

 \paragraph{Penalty strength.} The parameter $\beta$ in \cref{eq:bounded-score} controls how strongly overlaps are penalized, determining the balance between maximizing total information and minimizing redundancy.
 As a heuristic choice, we set

 Any value $\beta_0\in [0,1]$ could be used, which ensures that the factor $1-\beta\,\mathcal{P}_{\mathrm{overlap}}(\mathcal{X})$ in \cref{eq:bounded-score} remains between 0 and 1.
 The choice $\beta_0=0.5$ represents a compromise between two extremes: $\beta=0$ (no penalty, assuming uncorrelated observables) and $\beta=1$ (maximal penalty for correlations).
 The former is undesired if we seek to account for correlations and avoid selecting redundant observables, while the latter is also inconvenient since it may avoid selecting observables that are powerful because it over-estimates how redundant they are with other observables in the set.
 Additionally, we also need to account for how the importance of correlations varies as a function of $K$: for low $K$, since as much constraining power as possible needs to be collected with few observables, the total information should be prioritized over a small overlap between observables.
 Conversely, the larger $K$ is, improving the variety of the selected subset becomes more important, and thus correlations should be emphasized.
-Because of this, and although in practice the optimal $\beta$ depends on the true but unknown correlation structure, our heuristic provides a reasonable default that we validate empirically in \cref{sec:validation}.
+Because of this, and although in practice the optimal $\beta$ depends on the true but unknown correlation structure, our heuristic provides a reasonable default for the exhaustive algorithm\footnote{The greedy algorithm requires a different heuristic choice to account for the iterative procedure and the reduced set of possible combinations at each $K$.} that we validate empirically in \cref{sec:validation}.

-\paragraph{Selection algorithms.} The \method score $\mathcal{S}_\text{HD}$ can be used to select the best $K$ observables from $N_\text{obs}$ candidates using two approaches.
-For moderate problem sizes, one can directly compute $\mathcal{S}_\text{HD}$ for all ${N_\text{obs} \choose K}$ combinations and select the subset with the highest score.
-This exhaustive search is feasible when $N_\text{obs}$ is small enough (typically $N_\text{obs} \lesssim 20$).
-For larger problems, we can employ a greedy ``remove-one'' procedure: starting with all $N_\text{obs}$ observables, we iteratively remove the observable whose exclusion least reduces $\mathcal{S}_\text{HD}$, continuing until $K$ observables remain.
-This greedy algorithm has computational complexity $\mathcal{O}(N_\text{obs}^2)$ rather than $\mathcal{O}({N_\text{obs} \choose K})$, making it practical for larger observable sets.
-As a byproduct, the order of removal provides a natural ranking of observables by their relative importance.